VA Retail Immunization Care Coordination Program

 Participation in the Virtual Lifetime Electronic Record (VLER) Health Program is not required to receive Walgreens immunizations.
 However, with the VA-Walgreens partnership, after a Walgreens pharmacist administers a vaccine, the immunization information is transmitted to VA through the eHealth Exchange and becomes part of the patient’s VA health record.

-At this time, Walgreens is the first partner of the VA Retail Immunization Care Coordination Program.
+At this time, Walgreens is the first and only partner of the VA Retail Immunization Care Coordination Program.

 Disclaimer from Walgreens